yunpengn/InterviewCracker/KnowledgeBase/Redis.md

 - Redis supports data persistence using RDB or AOF.
 - Starting from Redis 3.0, Redis natively supports cluster mode.
 - Redis is single-threaded, while Memcached is not.
-- As of 2019, Redis should almost always be better than Memcached.
+- Redis should almost always be better than Memcached.
 The only possible reason for choosing Memcached is its simplicity.

 ## Differences between Redis and etcd

 - Redis and etcd are both distributed key-value store.
 - However, Redis is an in-memory cache, while data in etcd can only be persisted in hard disk.
 	- Thus, etcd does not provide fast querying. etcd should not be used as the primary data store or cache.
-- As of 2019, the only correct usage of etcd is for configuration management and service discovery.
+- The only correct usage of etcd is for configuration management and service discovery.
 	- etcd is originally designed to save configurations for Kubernetes.

 ## Redis Persistence - RDB vs AOF